nishinoueclab/heis/README.md

 # README #

 This project for programming semi at UEC nishino lab.
-Heizu server in this repository.
+Heis server in this repository.

 # Before You Start
 Please make sure Ruby is installed.